Mitsubishi Endeavor: History

+In April 2004, the Endeavor received a mid-year upgrade, improving standard equipment which included daytime running lamps, dual-stage airbags with occupant sensors in front, and a tire-pressure monitor became standard.
+Some versions received additional upgrades, such as standard side impact airbags on the XLS, while new options included a rear-seat DVD system and traction and stability control.
+The 2004.5 update also brought a slight increase in power, up to 225 hp and 255 lbft.
+The Endeavor received a mild restyle for the 2006 model year.

 Mitsubishi did not produce any 2009 Endeavor models for the retail market.
-However, they did produce a 2009 model for fleet customers which shared the exterior appearance with the incoming 2010 model and was equipped with cloth interior and Bluetooth.
+However, they did produce a 2009 model for fleet customers which shared the exterior appearance with the incoming 2010 model and came equipped with cloth interior and Bluetooth.
 For the 2010 model year, the Endeavor received a facelift, with new front and rear facias.
 The 2010 Endeavor went on sale in June 2009.
 It only came in one trim level for 2010, lacking the navigation package of the 2008 Limited trim, but equipped with leather seating and hands-free Bluetooth calling.

 On April 25, 2011, it was announced that Endeavor production would end in August 2011.